MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-data.md

 If you save your files on OneDrive for Business or SharePoint - Team Sites, you can then connect to or import them into Power BI.
 Then, your dataset, reports, and dashboard will always be up-to-date.
 Because both OneDrive and Power BI are in the cloud, Power BI can connect directly to your saved file.
 It connects about once every hour and checks for updates.
 The dataset and any visualizations refresh automatically if there are any updates.

 Content packs from services are automatically updated.
 In most cases, they're updated once a day.
 You can manually refresh, but if you see any updated data will depend on the service provider.
-Updates based on content packs from other people in your organization will depend on the data sources used and how the person who created the content pack set up the refresh.
+Updates to content packs from people in your organization will depend on the data sources used.
+They'll also depend on how the person who created the content pack configured the refresh.

 Azure SQL Database, Azure SQL Data Warehouse, and Spark on Azure HDInsight are unique in that they're data sources in the Cloud.
 Because the Power BI service is also in the cloud, Power BI can connect to them live, using DirectQuery.
 What you see in Power BI is always in sync and there's no need to set up a scheduled refresh.